How To Write a Cannabis Cultivation Business Plan

 This section includes the curricula vitae of your executive team and head growers.
 It’s the place to show off your accomplishments, proving to outside parties that you have the business acumen and horticultural expertise to sustain your company.

-The personal section also helps clarify roles within the company and outlines who will be responsible for what tasks.
+The executive summary section also helps clarify roles within the company and outlines who will be responsible for what tasks creating an organizational structure.

 What Makes a Cannabis Cultivation Business Plan Different?